roman-milk/roman-milk.github.io/an-awakening.md

+===

- ****** An Awakening Ch.
-04 ****** bygeronimo_appleby© The door opened at Lawrence's touch.
+The door opened at Lawrence's touch.
 He paused on the brink, uncertain now.
 His body tingled.
 He knew it was folly, this mad adventure, but he could no more stop the course he was set than he could stop the tides.
 There was inevitability to his actions, as though his movements were scripted and he was merely acting his part in a play.

  He looked into the room beyond the open door.
 A broad shaft of sunlight, its edge sharply defined, bisected the already bright room and highlighted the lazy dust motes that danced within its smile.
 The light came through the single window, the very window in which she had been so fatefully framed on the morning Lawrence had spied her nudity.
 He sighed heavily at the sudden memory of her shocking nakedness, a memory that blazed in his mind and which had caused him so much anguish.